Update: Thursday 13th January.

 Access is available in a slightly different way to before and will continue to be this way for the foreseeable future.
 We have many people visiting the practice; to protect you and our team we also continue to have extra safety measures against Covid-19 at the practice.

 You will be offered a phone appointment with an Advanced Nurse Practitioner or a GP as appropriate in the first instance.
 You will then be able to discuss with the Clinician about any request for a face to face appointment and they will tell you the arrangements for this should a face to face consultation be required.

 Telephone slots are available to book online.
 Please note that phone call volumes are currently extremely high; for non urgent queries we would be grateful if you would call outside of the busiest times which are generally early morning especially on Monday and Friday.
-See in the news section below for information about flu vaccination.
-We do not receive all flu vaccine stock at once therefore we are managing recalls accordingly.
+See in the news section below for information about Covid 19 and flu vaccination.
+We do not receive all vaccine stock at once therefore we are managing recalls accordingly.

 For your own safety, that of potentially vulnerable patients note the following: